TechnicalWebAnalytics/dataLayer-shopify/README.md

   1. Within the **theme.liquid** layout, place this include snippet `{% include 'dataLayer-allPages' %}` right before the closing \</head> tag
   2. Within the **confirmation page** admin settings, copy over the provided *dataLayer-confirmation.js* directly below the GTM code block.

+4. **Prerequisite Library**

+  You can either add the prerequisite library as a **Snippet** or load into your **own prequisite library**.

+  If you add the library as a **Snippet**, make sure to place your library include above the dataLayer include.
+For example:

+  `{% include 'your-prerequisite-library' %}`

+  `{% include 'dataLayer-allPages' %}`

+  The library should be included only on the **theme.liquid**!
+The **confirmation page** dataLayer script already contains the prerequisites since you cannot use Shopify include snippets in this admin setting.

+  You can get the prerequisite library in the provided *dataLayer-additional.js* script.

 ==================

 ### Installation Option 2: